SQAPractical/ASK/README.md

     OR

-   To add some of the changes, instead `git add .` you can assign path to the file
+   To add some of the changes, instead `git add .` you can ass ign path to the file
     you want to commit after adding
     Example: `git add /Users/sofia/IdeaProjects/AssessmentControl/src/test/resources/features/1.ObjectsPropertiesMethods/firstTest.feature`
 6. Type `git status` to check that you added all the changes